vuexp/vuexp/docs/components/dialogs/modal-base.md

 sidebarDepth: 0
 ---

-# ModalDialog
+# ModalBase

-This is an overview of the most common usage of ModalDialog.
+This is an overview of the most common usage of ModalBase.

 The `alert()` method shows a message and an OK button.
 Use it to show information and notifications that do not require an action from the user.